It was somewhat like a round peg in a square hole, but that wasn't quite right. It wasn't quite that bad. A rhomboid peg in a square hole, maybe.

 Haruka, Makoto, Michiru, and Usagi all looked at her strangely.

-More noteably, Ami didn't react at all.
+More notably, Ami didn't react at all.
 Minako would have expected some comment from Ami corroborating what she had said, possibly adding an example or something as well.
 However, Ami stayed silent.
 That was proof enough for Minako that Ami wasn't paying attention to the conversation.
 Seeing how they were supposed to be trying to re-establish relations with the other Sailor Senshi, Minako decided to do something about it.

 "Ami-chan," Minako said, turning to her friend, "are you planning on joining us for lunch?"